Primordial black holes from Volkov-Akulov-Starobinsky supergravity: Setup

-To accommodate a nearly-inflection point, in general, the potential must be at least cubic in $\phi$.
+To accommodate a near-inflection point, in general, the potential must be at least cubic in $\phi$.
 However, due to the non-trivial structure of the scalar potential in supergravity, the higher-order terms may be also needed.
 We find that it is sufficient to add a quartic term to the superpotential, either $W\supset Aa_4T^4$ or $W\supset Ab_3ST^3$.
-We demonstrate that the ultimate superpotential must have the form~\footnote{Here, for convenience, we choose $a_2=1$ (and not $a_0=1$) because $a_0$ must be very small compared to the other parameters that are of the order one, as is explained below.}
+We demonstrate that the ultimate superpotential must have the form~\footnote{We choose $a_2=1$, while $a_0$ must be small against the other parameters of the order one.}

-where $\Delta W$ should be either $Aa_4T^4$ or $Ab_3ST^3$ (we consider both cases below), while the $a_0$-term is needed to obtain the observed value of the spectral tilt $n_s$ (within $1\sigma$ CL).
+where $\Delta W$ should be either $Aa_4T^4$ or $Ab_3ST^3$ (we consider both cases below).
+The non-vanishing $a_0$-term is needed to obtain the observed value of the spectral tilt $n_s$ (within $1\sigma$ CL).

 {\bf Model with $\Delta W=Aa_4T^4$.} In this case we begin with the minimal superpotential that allows an inflection point,

 where we have $a_0=b_2=0$ at first, and further explain why $b_2\neq 0$ is needed.
 The impact of the parameter $a_0$ is studied in Sec.~\ref{Sec_USR}.
 In Eq.~\eqref{W_IPM_minimal} we have two free parameters ($a_3$ and $a_4$) to create an inflection point.
 We also set a Minkowski minimum after inflation.
 The parameter $A$ is responsible for the height of the inflationary plateau and, therefore, the scale of inflation.
 The choice \eqref{W_IPM_minimal} leads to